-Tying thread: Black or Orange thread.
+Tying thread: Cream or brown 8/0.

 If you have any questions about this fly or would like to submit a Fly of the Month I can be reached at 203 305-3850 or at email@example.com .